SimengSun/CIS530-project/deliverables/final-report.md

 3. **Absolute Difference**: Let Cta and Cta be the counts of tokens of type t ∈ {all tokens, adjectives, adverbs, nouns, and verbs} in sentence A and B respectively.
 We calculate the absolute difference as |Cta−Ctb|/(Cta+Ctb).
 4. **Min to Max Ratio**: Let Ct1 and Ct2 be the counts of type t ∈ {all, adjectives, adverbs, nouns, and verbs} for shorter Sentence 1 and longer Sentence 2 respectively.
 We calculate the minimum to maximum ratio Ct1/Ct2 as one feature.

 The published performance of DT\_Team model on the same test data is 0.8536.
 However, we could only achieve 0.6989 after re-implementation.
 One reason is that there are two features which might be useful, but we did not use due to operating system compatibility.
-It is also possible that DT\_Team had some pre-processed steps which they did not illustrate very specifilly in the paper, and we did not fully implemented them.
+It is also possible that DT\_Team had some pre-processed steps which they did not illustrate very specifilly in the paper, and we did not fully implement them.
+However, we focus on our extensions in an attempt to reach close to the state of the art performance.

 <center>